The topper is 12 cm tall.

 Roll three 4 mm balls of black flower paste.
-Stick two of them as eyes.
+Stick two of them in the eye indentations.
 Use the last one to form a nose.
 Roll a tiny sausage out of 1 mm ball of black flower paste.
-Cut it in half and stick the elements as eyebrows.
+Cut it in half and stick them as eyebrows.

 Roll a 7 mm ball of white flower paste.
 Form a flattened teardrop shape.
 Use a ball tool to make an indentation as shown in the photo.
 Form a teardrop shape from a 4 mm ball of grey flower paste and stick it inside the ear.
 Smooth it with the dresden tool.

 Pinch the bottom part of the ear and make a cut to create a flat surface.
 Stick the ear to the head.
 You will only need one ear as the other one will be hidden underneath the hat.

 Roll out 10 g of red flower paste to 2 mm.
 Cut a 1,5 cm wide and 7 cm long strip.
 Soften the edges.
 Stick the strip around the bear's neck.
 Cut two more strips - this time cut them so that they are narrowing down slightly towards one end (4 and 5 cm long).
 Make cuts at the wider end of each strip as shown in the photo.
 Roll out a tiny bit of white flower paste very thin.
 Cut two narrow strips and stick them on as shown in the photo.